Updated April 2026

 Evidence Level Notice

 No clinical trial evaluates retatrutide, CJC-1295, and ipamorelin together.
 Combined protocols are community-derived.
 Retatrutide dosing is based on Phase 2 and Phase 3 clinical trial escalation schedules.
-CJC-1295 and ipamorelin dosing is based on published pharmacokinetic data and long-running community protocols.
+CJC-1295 and ipamorelin dosing is based on published human data on how the peptides behave in the body, plus long-running community protocols.

 Format A: Separate Vials (Standard Protocol)